 The tax rate on tobacco products is 40 percent of the invoice price paid by distributors to manufacturers or suppliers.
 In addition, all tobacco products are subject to the 2.9 percent state sales tax as well as any applicable local and special district sales taxes.
 No tax exemptions or credits are available for tobacco products.

 The distribution of revenue from the tobacco product tax and cigarette tax is illustrated below.
 Through the Old Age Pension Fund, revenue from the original 20 percent tax on tobacco products is credited to the General Fund.2 The additional 20 percent tax resulting from the passage of Amendment 35 is constitutionally required to be distributed primarily to funds that provide moneys toward health care and tobacco prevention programs.3

-The federal government collects excise taxes on tobacco products that are assessed at fixed-dollar amounts rather than at a percentage.
+The federal government collects excise taxes on tobacco products, most of which are assessed at fixed-dollar amounts rather than at a percentage.
 Tax rates differ by tobacco product.
 The highest rate applies to “roll‑your‑own” tobacco, assessed at $24.78 per pound, or $1.55 per ounce.
-Pipe tobacco, snuff, and chewing tobacco are taxed at $2.83, $1.50, and $0.50 per pound, or $0.18, $0.09, and $0.03 per ounce, respectively.
+Pipe tobacco, snuff, and chewing tobacco are taxed at $2.83, $1.51, and $0.50 per pound, or $0.18, $0.09, and $0.03 per ounce, respectively.
 Cigars are taxed at 52.75% of the wholesale price, up to a cap of 40.26¢ per cigar.